k4rtik/pydf-pypi/README.md

-# pydf
+# PyPI package for pydf

-**NOTE**: This repo is used for generating a PyPI package for the pydf tool written by Radovan Garabík.
+**NOTE**: *This repo is used for generating a [PyPI package](https://pypi.python.org/pypi/pydf) for [pydf tool](http://kassiopeia.juls.savba.sk/~garabik/software/pydf/) written by [Radovan Garabík](http://kassiopeia.juls.savba.sk/~garabik/).
 This makes it possible to install pydf with the familiar `pip` command.
-I have not written 'pydf'; I just hope to maintain the package and possibly fix some bugs. --k4rtik
+I have not written 'pydf'; I just hope to maintain the package and possibly fix some bugs.
+Improvements to `setup.py` and related files are welcome in the form of PRs. --k4rtik*

 Original README with some additional formatting follows:

+---

+## pydf

 pydf is all-singing, all-dancing, fully colourised `df(1)`-clone written in python.

-## Requirements:
+### Requirements:
 pydf was written for linux, using specific linux features.
 The fact it runs on other systems is pure coincidence, but neverthless it happens to work on wide range of modern